andraz213/UrbanNoiseSensing/README.md

 The only thing set is what wifi it should connect to.
 What's next?

-Firstly, it needs a unique classifier or id, so server knows which node sent the data.
-Luckly, every esp comes with a unique mac address.
+Firstly, it needs a unique classifier or id, so the server knows which node sent the data.
+Luckily, every esp comes with a unique mac address.
 I can use it as an id.

-Then it needs to send telemitry data like firmware version, battery voltage, mac address,...
+Then it needs to send telemetry data like firmware version, battery voltage, mac address,...

 It should go something like this:

 1. Connect to wifi
-2. Send a "do you know me" message to server with mac address
+2. Send a "do you know me" message to the server with mac address
 3. Wait for a response
-4. If ok, send telemitry data
+4. If ok, send telemetry data

 ## Provisioning